lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 {{< book id="60930" title="Bloodchild and Other Stories" name="books/2023/bloodchild-and-other-stories.jpg" width="200" >}}

 Another masterpiece by Butler.
 The stories are so interesting, the writing is perfect.
-I love the edition I got as it has a short afterword for each story.
+I love the edition I got as it has a short afterword for each story by the author herself and, on top of that, this edition has two fantastic writing essays at the end.
+The book doesn't feel like a collection of short stories.
-Plus there are two fantastic writing essays.
+They're like "mini-novel".
+What I'm trying to say is that these short tales are so rich of ideas they don't feel short.

 Top book.